And then the jpg. of the cover arrived on Dukey's email site.

 And then the jpg. of the cover arrived on Dukey's email site.
 The photo was a bit grainy--a definite 'no-no' and a shout to potential book shoppers that the graphics artist was an amateur (ergo--the publisher and author must be).
 It had a number of still shots of scenes from the book and they we're plaster all over the place.
 Cutesy scrawly letters looped and swirled overtop announcing all, at a first glance, that this book could be nothing less than the cheesiest of romance stories.

 Thought!
 Keen to greatly improve the general look with my current website.
-Opinions regarding the modern branding of http://macneilsmotel.com?
-Absolutely a good hotel in Cape Breton if ever looking within the Nova Scotia areas.
+Opinions regarding the modern branding of https://howtogetapatent.ca?
+Absolutely a wonderful patent search service with heart if ever looking within the Ontario areas.
 Write a comment.
 Thanks!

 Duke tried to look stoic.
 He tried to accept that this was the best cover possible for his story.
 But I can see through that salt and pepper bewiskered mug.
 The sucked in lips over toothless gums.
 The half-dropped lids that tried to hide the pained look in his bulging eyes.
 The raised eyebrows and tip of chin attempting to convey an 'ah well' attitude.
 And I didn't believe for a moment that the pooling moisture on his cheeks was due to 'something in an eye'.
 Duke is crushed.
 And I don't blame him.